Background screening is essential for the workforce, remote workers and those who work from home included.

 Challenges of Managing Remote Workers

-Managing a dispersed, distributed work force consisting of workers working remotely can be challenging.
+Managing a dispersed, distributed work force consisting of workers tele-commuting can be challenging.
 Research at Columbia University recognized that the lack of in person supervision of remote workers, make accountability, oversight and employee performance harder to track and monitor.
 Further, in the absence of a physical presence, the maintenance of employee morale and motivation becomes more difficult also.

 Dispersed employees, remote workers and workers working from anywhere can present a host of problems to their employers.
 Namely, misconduct.
 Why is this important?
 Experts estimate that employee misconduct as the potential to cost US companies upwards of $600 billion each year.
 And, this was before the widespread use of remote and hybrid work policies.
 Recent findings suggest that when employees unconstrained by place (traditional office location), rules, and greater autonomy (outside of the view of their supervisor individuals may generally have a tendency to act unethically.